- Why choose Canisius' on-line master's degree in TESOL education?

 You will be able to take these classes using a home or school based computer that is linked to the web.
 A high speed connection is required for this interactive experience.
 Canisius College uses an instructional program called "Desire2Learn" for its online courses.
 The Desire2Learn Learning System is widely used and has established itself as a user-friendly interface between faculty and students.
 Participants in the program will use Desire2Learn and email to complete course assignments and to communicate with classmates and faculty.
 To learn more about what it is like to take an online course, click here.

 Students in online programs should register for courses in the program curriculum with the "ONL, ONA, ONB" section designations on the registration screen.

 You will use the Canisius Desire2Learn Learning System, located on the Canisius College Web site, to get instructions for each of your courses of study.
 Once registered, simply use your username and password to log in to the Desire2Learn site.
 Once logged in, you will see a listing of your registered courses.
 You can get course information, including textbooks needed for the course.
 You should also use your username/password to check your Canisius email account (Griffmail) for an email from your professor with course information, including the first assignment and textbook information.

 Books may be purchased online from the Canisius Bookstore.
-When selecting textbooks, make sure to select "EDR" for the "Select Your Department" drop down box and "ONL" for the "Select Your Section" drop down box.
+When selecting textbooks, make sure to select "TESL" for the "Select Your Department" drop down box and "ONL" for the "Select Your Section" drop down box.

-You can complete a Graduate Application for the School of Education and Human Services on line for free.
+You can complete a graduate application for the School of Education and Human Services on line for free.
 We recommend that you submit all application materials at least 30 days before your desired start date.